-Measles (Rubeola) is a highly infectious disease that is caused by a paramyxovirus.
+Measles (Rubeola) is a highly infectious disease that is caused by the measles virus.
 There are two phases of disease: a catarrhal (prodromal) stage and an exanthem stage.
 The catarrhal stage is characterized by a fever with conjunctivitis, coryza, cough, and pathognomonic Koplik spots on the buccal mucosa.
 The sudden development of a high fever, malaise, and exanthem represents the next phase.
 The exanthem stage is typically characterized by an erythematous maculopapular rash that originates behind the ears and spreads to the rest of the body towards the feet.
 Infection is usually self-limiting and followed by lifelong immunity.
 Disease management includes vitamin A supplementation, symptomatic treatment, and possible post-exposure prophylaxis (PEP).
 Measles causes transient immunosuppression and may lead to serious complications such as encephalitis, otitis, or pneumonia.
 A rare but lethal late complication of measles is subacute sclerosing panencephalitis (SSPE), which may also affect immunocompetent individuals.
-Vaccination against measles (active immunization) is administered in association with the mumps and rubella (MMR) vaccine; the first dose is recommended between the ages of 12–15 months and the second dose between 4–6 years of age or at least 28 days after the first dose.
-The prognosis is good in uncomplicated cases; newborns and immunocompromised patients are more likely to suffer from severe complications.
+Active immunization against measles is available in form of a combination vaccine against mumps and rubella (MMR).
+The first dose is recommended between the ages of 12 and 15 months and the second dose between 4 and 6 years of age or at least 28 days after the first dose.
+The prognosis is good in uncomplicated cases.
+However, newborns and immunocompromised patients are more likely to suffer from severe complications.

-- Distribution: Measles typically occurs in regions with low vaccination rates and in developing countries.
+- Distribution: Measles typically occurs in regions with low vaccination rates and in resource-limited countries.

 - Peak incidence: < 12 months of age

-- Infectivity: ∼ 90%; highly contagious 5 days before and up to 4 days after the onset of exanthem.
+- Highly contagious 4 days before and up to 4 days after the onset of exanthem.

 Epidemiological data refers to the US, unless otherwise specified.